 - 6.2.1.
-The phase in which the turn player stands characters that he or she is a master of.
+The phase in which the turn player stands characters that they is a master of.
 This phase is executed in the order as follows: - 6.2.1.1.
 The Trigger Condition "at the beginning of turn" and "at the beginning of stand phase" is fulfilled.
 A check timing occurs. - 6.2.1.2.
-The turn player stands all of his or her characters on his or her stage. - 6.2.1.3.
+The turn player stands all of their characters on their stage. - 6.2.1.3.
 A check timing occurs.
 After completing all necessary actions in this check timing, advance to the Draw Phase.